sensu/sensu-docs/content/sensu-core/1.0/reference/filters.md

 ### Built-in Filters - occurrences {#built-in-filters-occurrences}

 The `occurrences` filter is included in every install of Sensu.
-This filter can be applied to a handler using the "filter" or "filters" handler definition attribute.
+This filter can be applied to a handler using the "filters" handler definition attribute.

 For example:
 {{< highlight json >}}